-Benefit 2002 Program 2009 Program 2011 Program 2015 Program Training Waivers: Basic TRA is payable if an individual participates in TAA training OR is under a waiver of the requirement to participate in training.
-Training may be determined not feasible or appropriate and waived as a requirement for basic TRA eligibility for the following reasons: 1.The worker will be recalled to work reasonably soon; 2.The worker has marketable skills for suitable employment and a reasonable expectation of employment in the foreseeable future; 3.The worker is within two years of eligibility for a pension or social security; 4.The worker is unable to participate in or complete training due to a health condition; 5.No training program is available; 6.An enrollment date is not immediately.
-1. The worker will be recalled to work reasonably soon; 2.
-The worker has marketable skills for suitable employment and a reasonable expectation of employment in the foreseeable future; 3.
-The worker is within two years of eligibility for a pension or social security; 4.
-The worker is unable to participate in or complete training due to a health condition; 5.
-No training program is available; 6.
-An enrollment date is not immediately.
-1.The worker is unable to participate in or complete training due to a health condition; 2.No training program is available; 3.An enrollment date is not immediately available.
-[Same as 2011] 1.The worker is unable to participate in or complete training due to a health condition; 2.No training program is available; 3.An enrollment date is not immediately available; Training Funding: Funds to states to pay for TAA training \$220 Million Statutory Cap Applies to Training Funds Only \$575 Million Statutory Cap Applies to Training Funds Only \$575 Million Statutory Cap Applies to Training, Job Search and Relocation Allowances, Case Management and Employment Services, and related State Administration [New Amount] \$450 Million Statutory Cap Applies to Training, Job Search and Relocation Allowances, Case Management and Employment Services, and related State Administration State Administration Funding: Funds to states to pay for state administration of TAA benefits, not administration of TRA or ATAA/RTAA (covered by UI Funding Agreement) An additional 15% above the amount provided for training is available for State Administration.
-An additional 15% above the amount provided for training is available for State Administration, and Case Management and Employment Services No more than 10% of the amount provided may be spent for State Administration No more than 10% of the amount provided may be spent for State Administration Job Search and Relocation Allowances Funding: Funds to states to pay allowances.
-Additional funds are available for Job Search and Relocation Allowances.
-Additional funds are available for Job Search and Relocation Allowances Not applicable Not applicable
+Benefit 2002 program 2009 program 2011/2015 programs 2021 program Training waivers Basic TRA is payable if an individual participates in TAA training OR is under a waiver of the requirement to participate in training.
+Training may be determined not feasible or appropriate and waived as a requirement for basic TRA eligibility for the following reasons: years of eligibility for a pension or social security 4.
+The worker is unable to participate in or complete training due to a health condition 5.
+No training program is available suitable employment and a reasonable expectation of employment in the foreseeable future The worker is within two years of eligibility for a pension or social security The worker is unable to participate in or complete training due to a health condition No training program is available An enrollment date is not immediately available The worker is unable to participate in or complete training due to a health condition No training program is available An enrollment date is not immediately available The worker is unable to participate in or complete training due to a health condition No training program is available An enrollment date is not immediately available Training funding Funds to states to pay for TAA training. \$220 Million Statutory Cap Applies to Training Funds Only \$575 Million Statutory Cap Applies to Training Funds Only \$575 Million (2011) \$450 Million (2015) Statutory Cap Applies to Training, Job Search and Relocation Allowances, Case Management and Employment Services, and related State Administration \$220 Million Statutory Cap Applies to Training Funds Only State administration funding Funds to states to pay for state administration of TAA benefits, not administration of TRA or ATAA/RTAA (covered by UI Funding Agreement) An additional 15% above the amount provided for training is available for State Administration An additional 15% above the amount provided for training is available for State Administration, and Case Management and Employment Services No more than 10% of the amount provided may be spent for State Administration Funding available for state administration Job search and relocation allowances funding Funds to states to pay allowances Additional funds are available for job search and relocation allowances Additional funds are available for job search and relocation allowances Included in training funding Additional funds are available for job search and relocation allowances Case management funding Funds to states to pay for TAA case management and employment services No funds are available for TAA Case Management and Employment Services At least 1/3 of these funds must be used for TAA Case Management and Employment Services States also receive \$350,000/year for TAA case management and employment services No less than 5% of the amount provided may be spent for TAA Case Management and Employment Services DOL may recapture unobligated funds and redistribute funds, as needed No funding for employment services Job search allowances A cash allowance provided to workers who cannot find an available job within the commuting area (e.g., 50 miles); used to cover transportation costs, etc. 90% of allowable job search costs, up to a maximum of \$1,250 100% of allowable job search costs, up to a maximum of \$1,500 90% of allowable job search costs, up to a maximum of \$1,250 90% of allowable job search costs, up to a maximum of \$1,250